stanekTM/RX_nRF24L01_Telemetry_Motor_Servo/RX_OAVRc_Multi_2ch_Motor/README.md

 The option to adjust the brake is included in the code.
 The PCB also includes a CMT2150A transponder for a custom RF lap reader.

-The firmware will be used for micro cars.
+The firmware will be used for cars.

 Works with RC transmitters [**OpenAVRc**](https://github.com/Ingwie/OpenAVRc_Dev) or [**Multiprotocol**](https://github.com/stanekTM/TX_FW_Multi_Stanek) from my fork.